 We are extremely grateful for funding support from the Henry and Marilyn Taub Foundation which enabled us to publicize the survey to increase the response rate, to hire Montclair State University CREEHS to analyze the data and publish the results, to conduct focus groups to review the survey data, and to identify action plans.
 Their continued support will help fund our efforts to implement our action plans to make Ridgewood an Age Friendly Community.

-Englewood, Garfield, Teaneck and Westwood are also receiving similar grants and we meet often to learn together and share information and plans.
+Within Bergen County Englewood, Fair Lawn, Garfield, Glen Rock, Teaneck, and Westwood are also receiving similar grants and we meet often to learn together and share information and plans.

 Based on the survey data the following needs and resulting action items are: